Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh committed the act hara-kiri last night.
-Later, he cleaned up the mess, cooked up some breakfast and went bass fishing.
+Jayesh played a game of ping-pong with the wall.... and won

-Updated on: [9/11/2025]
+Updated on: [10/11/2025]
 <!-- #jokeEnd -->